cropsini2137/HR-Data-Analytics/README.md

 ![image](https://github.com/cropsini2137/ProjektAnalitiks/assets/52826998/01e4c7c1-dd7a-4a99-8f87-78546f70b9da)

-### Project summary 📋

-**Data cleaning** part has made significant changes to the dataset, leaving only rows and columns with non-missing values to ensure quality presentation of data on further stages.
-This process also helped with uncluttering visualisations that were made on later stages.

-In chapter **Exploratory Data Analysis**

-**Advanced EDA** section covered some advanced techniques for data exploration and visualisation, such as: **heatmap** (for visualising correlation and missing values), **bar charts** and **column charts**, **box-plots**, **scatter plots**, **violin plots**, **stacked column plots**, **line plots** and **dendrogram**.
-We performed a series of basic data exploration and visualization techniques.
-After each analysis there is a visualization and simple summary to present insights that were collected.

-It also covered some basic forms of scientific approach to data in forms of: **clustering**, **outlier detection**, **data imputation**, and **regression analysis**.

-Lastly, in notebook **04_Grouping** there is a grouping tool.
-This methodology not only enhances collaborative efficiency but also maximizes the potential for collective learning and development within each group.
-Tailored for educational and professional purposes, this application stands as a solution for skill-based group formation.

 Users can select various IT skills across categories such as Cloud & Databases, Business Intelligence, Programming, Data Science, Industry Knowledge and Soft skills.

 Multiple clustering algorithms are available, including **Agglomerative, K-means, and DB-SCAN**.